opentelekomcloud-docs/elastic-cloud-server/umn/source/getting_started/logging_in_to_an_ecs.rst

    For details, see :ref:`Scenarios and Disk Partitions <en-us_topic_0030831623>`.

 -  Certain ECSs require the installation of a driver after you log in to them.
-For details about available ECS types as well as their functions and usage, see "Notes" in :ref:`ECS Types <en-us_topic_0035470096>`.
+For details about available ECS types and functions, see :ref:`ECS Types <en-us_topic_0035470096>`.
+For details about restrictions on using different types of ECSs, see their notes.